 Pikesville 6 Year

 Heaven Hill Distillery keeps the hits coming with Pikesville 6-Year-Old Straight Rye Whiskey, a label with over 120 years of history behind it.
-Since 1982, the spirit has been distilled on site in Kentucky, and in 2015 it received a qualitative upgrade by way of longer aging and a higher proof.
+Since 1982, this popular spirit has been distilled on site in Kentucky, and in 2015 it received a qualitative upgrade by way of longer aging and a higher proof.
 Nowadays, this top rye whiskey is stronger, tastier, and more acclaimed than ever before, though still quite affordable.

 Willett Family Estate Small Batch

 Another label with tons of history (as in over 120 years) behind it, Willett resumed production of its own distillate in 2012.
 The result is this relatively young, small batch whiskey, which delivers robust flavour and a bold edge.
 Put simply, Willett Rye is a quintessential go-to expression among seasoned drinkers, and well worth your time.
+A must-have in our rye whiskey recommendations.

 Thomas H. Handy Sazerac Rye